aliceliveprojects/alice-mqtt-broker/README.md

 # alice-mqtt-broker
-a websockets only MQTT broker, using mosca - reproduced with grateful thanks from https://github.com/berkedel/mqttest
+A websockets only MQTT broker, using [Aedes](https://github.com/moscajs/aedes) MQTT retain is supported - by in-memory persistence.

-Note RETAIN DOES NOT WORK - we need to add a DB to mosca for persistence.
-This means that the Pi-Scalextric is not working right now :-(
+Deployable on Heroku.
+In-memory persistence on free-tier dynos will cause outages.
+Beware!